Skip to main content

 At The Digital Law Company, Rorke presents regularly to schools and corporates on the legal, reputational, and disciplinary risks of social media use.
 They advise companies on employment-related legal issues arising from online conduct, draft customised social media policies for schools and businesses, and advise individuals on how to navigate the variety of negative consequences that can come with digital citizenship.

 Rorke has been widely interviewed across radio and television on issues of youth digital behaviour, online safety, and platform ethics.
-Their debut book, co-authored with Emma Sadleir, How Not to Mess Up Online: The Teenager’s Guide to Not Getting Catfished, Arrested, Sued, Cancelled or Addicted, will be published in 2025 by Penguin Random House.
+Their debut book, co-authored with Emma Sadleir, How Not to Mess Up Online: The Teenager’s Guide to Not Getting Catfished, Arrested, Sued, Cancelled or Addicted, was published in June 2025 by Penguin Random House.